alainamb/web-localization-for-beginners/Lesson1/Lesson1_README.md

   - Lists
   - Comments

-## Inspecting the Webpage Using Chrome DevTools
+## Inspecting the HTML Elements Using Chrome DevTools
-- Navigating the Elements tab: HTML in main area; CSS under Styles on the right
+- Right-click on page element
+- Select "Inspect" or press Ctrl+Shift+I (Cmd+Option+I on Mac)
+- Explore: HTML structure

 ## Development Notes ##
 - **Localization Approach:** While externalizing strings into JSON files is a best practice, this lesson focuses on foundational localization concepts using inline content.